 Much like District Attorney Brady, William Randolph Hearst had political aspirations which rose above his established vocation that included running for both governor of California and President of the United States.
 Unlike Brady, Hearst actually pursued both political paths and failed at both while doing so.

-Hearst’s newspapers attacked Roscoe Arbuckle with such relentless vitriol one would think the media Baron was fulfilling a personal vendetta against the comic actor, and in a way he was.
-The newspaper magnate was born into one of the choice American families of extreme wealth who along with the Vanderbilts, Morgans, Rothschilds, Carnegies, Astors, and Rockefellers domineered over American trade and commerce at the turn of the 20th century.
+Hearst’s newspapers attacked Roscoe Arbuckle with such relentless vitriol one would think the Media Baron was fulfilling a personal vendetta against the comic actor, and in a way he was.
+The newspaper magnate was born into one of the choice American families of extreme wealth who along with the Vanderbilts, Morgans, Rothschilds, Carnegies, Astors, and Rockefellers dominated American trade and commerce at the turn of the 20th century.
 And within these elitist families of fortune, anyone who amassed a vast amount of wealth that was not related to them by blood or marriage was seen as a menacing threat.

 On the surface, William Randolph Hearst took a stance that was adamantly anti-Hollywood due to what he saw as the movie industry’s overt “lack of morals”.
 In truth, what put Hearst so far above on his moralistic high horse was the idea that someone as common as Roscoe Arbuckle could emerge from the masses and suddenly have millions of dollars to his name.
-If the movies were what made this obese funny man independently wealthy in his own right, then anyone could establish themselves in Hollywood and rival the Hearst name with the power gained from their newly earned fame and fortune.
+If the movies were what made this obese funny man independently wealthy in his own right, then anyone could establish themselves in Hollywood and rival the Hearst family name with the power gained from their newly earned fame and fortune.